 Colonial sits west of Downtown Fort Worth along the Trinity River.
 The always-immaculate, well-groomed fairways of this 7,010-yard par 70 country club course cut through pecan trees on their way to small, well-bunkered greens for more intimate surroundings than most other PGA courses.
 The fifth hole, the last in a rough stretch known as "The Horseshoe," is one of the top ranked holes in the country.

-Although Colonial is a private course, it does host the Dean & Deluca Invitational every year.
+Although Colonial is a private course, it does host the Fort Worth Invitational every year.
 A staple since 1946, it's the longest-running PGA Tour event that's still played on its original site.
 Ben Hogan won the event and the famed plaid jacket five times, adding to the great legacy of this elite event.
 Visitors are welcome to watch and cheer as their favorite top players tee off.

 Will Rogers Memorial Center